marcoigorr/marcoigorr/README.md

 ### Newbie game-hacking programmer 👋

-- 💻 I’m currently working on a site like a psy programmer
+- 💻 I’m currently working on a site

 - :books: Trying to learn Direct3D...